Morteam/node-ts/05-testing/info.md

 * install ``npm i -D jest @types/jest ts-jest supertest``, supertest allows us to test API REST
 * Create Jest config file ``npx jest --init``

+### DEBUG IN VS CODE
+Put the breakpoint in the file (exactly the number line), then appears a red dot, after, Ctrl + Shift + P and find "Debug npm script" and select the script to run for example: npm run test, npm run dev.. this command should be inside package.json